a2stuff/a2d/docs/DeskTop_Config_Format.md

 ## Settings

-Offset +001.
+File offset +$0001.
 The remaining 128 bytes the file are defined by the `DeskTopSettings` struct in `../common.inc`.

 |  Offset  |  Length    | Description          |